This is Why Kilroy Realty (KRC) is a Great Dividend Stock

 Kilroy Realty in Focus

-Based in Los Angeles, Kilroy Realty (KRC) is in the Finance sector, and so far this year, shares have seen a price change of 7.58%.
-Currently paying a dividend of $0.52 per share, the company has a dividend yield of 2.91%.
-In comparison, the REIT and Equity Trust - Other industry's yield is 3.18%, while the S&P 500's yield is 1.41%.
+Headquartered in Los Angeles, Kilroy Realty (KRC) is a Finance stock that has seen a price change of -3.7% so far this year.
+The real estate investment trust is paying out a dividend of $0.52 per share at the moment, with a dividend yield of 3.25% compared to the REIT and Equity Trust - Other industry's yield of 3.21% and the S&P 500's yield of 1.36%.

-Taking a look at the company's dividend growth, its current annualized dividend of $2.08 is up 2% from last year.
+In terms of dividend growth, the company's current annualized dividend of $2.08 is up 2% from last year.
 Over the last 5 years, Kilroy Realty has increased its dividend 5 times on a year-over-year basis for an average annual increase of 5.49%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Kilroy Realty's payout ratio is 53%, which means it paid out 53% of its trailing 12-month EPS as dividend.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Right now, Kilroy Realty's payout ratio is 55%, which means it paid out 55% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, KRC expects solid earnings growth.
-The Zacks Consensus Estimate for 2022 is $4.44 per share, which represents a year-over-year growth rate of 14.14%.
+KRC is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2022 is $4.35 per share, representing a year-over-year earnings growth rate of 11.83%.

 Bottom Line

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
 Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that KRC is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+With that in mind, KRC presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).

 7 Best Stocks for the Next 30 Days